Lagos: Expressways

 Lagos's importance as a commercial centre and port and its strategic location have led to it being the end-point of three Trans-African Highway routes using Nigeria's national roads.
-The Trans–West African Coastal Highway leaves the city as the Badagry Expressway to Benin and beyond as far as Dakar and Nouakchott; the Trans-Sahara Highway to Algiers, which is close to completion, leaves the city as the Lagos-Ibadan Expressway.
+The Trans–West African Coastal Highway leaves the city as the Badagry Expressway to Benin and beyond as far as Dakar and Nouakchott; the Trans-Sahara Highway to Algiers, which is close to completion, leaves the city as the Lagos-Ibadan Expressway. – However, the term ‘Trans-African Highway’ (according to the Wikipedia entry) is ‘not in wide common usage outside of planning and development circles, and as of 2014 one does not see them signposted as such or labelled on maps’.
+‘Trans-African Highway’ therefore really only represents a planning proposal dating from 2007.
+Instead, the term ‘Trans-African corridors’ is therefore more commonly used. – Infrastructure planning in Africa that spans several states faces challenges given the political instability of some of the countries involved.
+Furthermore, due to existing disparities in prosperity, the Economic Community of West African States, ECOWAS, is unable to fulfil the role in coordinating international transport projects that the European Union, for example, plays.